Category: Weight Loss

 If you’re unsure whether you are a candidate for revisional weight loss surgery, the experienced bariatric surgeons at Birmingham Minimally Invasive Surgery can help.
 We are available to answer any questions and concerns you may have about these types of procedures.
 To schedule a consultation for revisional weight loss surgery, contact BMI at (205) 858-1211.

-Is LAP-BAND to Gastric Sleeve Conversion Right for You?
+Lap Band to Gastric Sleeve Revision: Is Conversion Right for You?

 A man in a light blue shirt holds a yellow measuring tape around his waistline.